geoxel/fhevm-sdk-cs/README.md

-Building a C# FHEVM client SDK proposal for .NET
+Building a C# FHEVM SDK for .NET

 Here is a C# FHEVM SDK, that encrypts and decrypts FHE handles values on the Sepolia blockchain.

-## Software Setup
+## How to install

-First, a Rust environment is required: go to `https://rust-lang.org/tools/install/` and install the Rust toolchain.
+First, a Rust environment is required: go to https://rust-lang.org/tools/install/ and install the Rust toolchain.

-Then go to `https://dotnet.microsoft.com/en-us/download/dotnet/10.0` and install the **.NET SDK** (not the Runtime).
+Then go to https://dotnet.microsoft.com/en-us/download/dotnet/10.0 and install the **.NET SDK** (not the Runtime).
 The `dotnet` command must be in your `PATH`.

 ## Repositories Setup